contao/docs/docs/manual/system/maintenance.en.md

 ### Indexing protected pages

-To allow the search of protected pages, you must first enable this feature in the [back end settings][BackendSettings].
-Use this feature very carefully and always exclude personalized pages from the search!
+To allow the search of protected pages, you must first enable this feature in the application configuration:

-{{% notice info %}}
-Since Contao **4.9** this is enabled in the application configuration:

 ```yaml
 # config/config.yaml